Alexe1900/iita_python/README.md

 ## Testing

-See the `test_ipynbs` folder.
+See the `testing` branch.
 You can open the Jupyter notebooks in Google Colab and run all cells to see test results.

 I am comparing my results on the PISA dataset to those of Milan Segedinac ([his implementation](https://github.com/milansegedinac/kst))